BayAreaMetro/travel-model-two/netbuild.md

 | Create new links | To be created |
 | Modify attributes for links | *ALA050014_SR84_Livermore* |
 | Delete links | *SeaLevelRise_1foot* |

-### Specifying the network changes
-Step 1: Create a new directory for the set of network changes in here: M:\Application\Model Two\NetworkProjects.
-(This location is hard-coded in the script build_network_mtc.py)

-Step 2: Copy apply.s, mod.dat, del.dat, __init__.py and README.txt from a previous project to this new directory

-Step 3: Specify links to be modified or deleted in mod.dat and del.dat

-Step 4: Edit __init__.py as appropriate (in most cases, I only have to edit the description text field e.g. d="Test SLR 1"); Also enter information in readme.txt as appropriate

-Step 5: Create a new Git repository here
--	Right click in the blank space of this folder
--	Choose “Git GUI here”
--	Choose “Create New Repository”
--	Select the current folder and click “Create”
--	On the top left quadrant, click on each file to move the files from “unstaged” to “staged”
--	Supply a commit message
--	Click “Commit”

 ### Getting ready to run Wrangler
 Step 1: Go into or create a directory for the scenario.
 This is where the specification file (network_test_specification.py) will be saved